convexset/meteor-three-way/README.md

 ## Extras

-#### Default Pre-processors
+#### Extra/Default Pre-processors

-Default pre-processors may be used directly without need for definition.
-They are added to the list of pre-processors and may be overwritten if the user so chooses.
+Extra processors may be accessed via the `ThreeWay.preProcessors` namespace (e.g.: `ThreeWay.preProcessors.updateSemanticUIDropdown`).
+All "extra" pre-processors will be included by default if no pre-processor with the same name is defined.

  - `truthy`: returns a boolean which reflects the "truthiness" of the value
  - `not`: returns a boolean which reflects the "falsiness" of the value